How To Use A Bike Pump?

 Hand pumps are portable pumps that you can bring on a bike ride or in your car.

-- Mounting Bracket Included: keep the pump attached during the ride
+- 120 PSI MAXIMUM with Mounting Bracket Included: keep the pump attached during the ride

 The frame pump is similar to a stand pump.
 Except it sits on top of the wheel rim instead of being held by a hand.
 Some models include a foot pedal mechanism allowing you to control the flow rate.
 A few models feature adjustable settings to accommodate different-sized tires.
 Most importantly, they are compact and lightweight, making them easier to transport.